Warriors Assign Jonathan Kuminga and Moses Moody to Santa Cruz | Golden State Warriors

 Golden State Warriors forward Jonathan Kuminga and guard Moses Moody have been assigned to the team’s G League affiliate, the Santa Cruz Warriors, the team announced today.

-Kuminga has played in 12 games for Golden State this season, averaging 3.1 points and 1.8 rebounds in 8.2 minutes per game.
-In his lone appearance with Santa Cruz this season, the rookie forward scored 15 points to go along with six rebounds, four assists, one steal and one block in 38 minutes.
+Kuminga has played in 14 games for Golden State this season, averaging 3.0 points and 1.6 rebounds in 7.2 minutes per game.
+In two games (both starts) with Santa Cruz this season, the rookie forward is averaging 13.5 points, 5.5 rebounds and 2.50 steals in 34.5 minutes per contest.

-The Santa Cruz Warriors host the G League Ignite tonight at Kaiser Permanente Arena, tip-off is at 7 p.m.
+The Santa Cruz Warriors’ next contest is versus the South Bay Lakers on December 3 at Kaiser Permanente Arena, tip-off is at 7 p.m.

 Sign up and be the first to know when tickets become available and receive presale access.